Cramer's paradox: Cramer's example for cubic curves

-Resolution
+Euler's resolution

-A bivariate equation of degree n has 1 + n(n + 3) / 2 coefficients, but the set of points described by the equation is preserved if the equation is divided through by one of the coefficients, leaving one coefficient equal to 1 and only n(n + 3) / 2 coefficients to characterize the curve.
+A bivariate equation of degree n has 1 + n(n + 3) / 2 coefficients, but the set of points described by the equation is preserved if the equation is divided through by one of the non-zero coefficients, leaving one coefficient equal to 1 and only n(n + 3) / 2 coefficients to characterize the curve.

 Given n(n + 3) / 2 points (xi, yi), each of these points can be used to create a separate equation by substituting it into the general polynomial equation of degree n, giving n(n + 3) / 2 equations linear in the n(n + 3) / 2 unknown coefficients.
 If this system is non-degenerate in the sense of having a non-zero determinant, the unknown coefficients are uniquely determined and hence the polynomial equation and its curve are uniquely determined.
 But if this determinant is zero, the system is degenerate and the points can be on more than one curve of degree n.